-British Association of Dermatologists The British Association of Dermatologists is the central and long-established association of practising UK dermatologists, it aims to continually improve the treatment and understanding of skin disease.
+British Association of Dermatologists (BAD) The British Association of Dermatologists is the central and long-established association of practising UK dermatologists, it aims to continually improve the treatment and understanding of skin disease.
+BAD has also developed a separate Skin Support website which is designed as a hub to provide a wealth of information on various skin conditions, self-help materials and support services.

 Centre for Skin Sciences The Centre for Skin Sciences, based at Bradford University, is a leading UK centre of expertise in the skin and hair sciences working closely with the health and personal care sectors.

-Changing Faces Changing faces is a charity aimed at helping people face disfigurement with confidence.
+Changing Faces Changing Faces is a charity aimed at helping people face disfigurement with confidence.
 While the site itself doesn't have anything specific to alopecia, a lot of the general information is very relevant.
-The site is easy to use and has a good range of links.
+The site is easy to use and has a good range of links including self-help guides on coping and resources for parents.

 Support and advice